oslabs-beta/franzView/README.md

 ### Installation

-1. Clone down this repository
+1. Clone down this repository:

 ```
 git clone https://github.com/oslabs-beta/franz
 ```

 2. Create a `.env` file using the template in the `.env.template` file to set the environment variables\*.
-3. In the FranzView root directory to install all dependencies.
+3. In the FranzView root directory to install all dependencies:

 ```
 npm install
 ```

-4. Build your version of Franzview
+4. Build your version of Franzview:

 ```
 npm run build